-Currently, the government has provided a 100 per cent tax holiday for the sale of luxurious products (which includes cars and motorcycles as automotive products).
-This policy aims to spur public interest in buying automotive products - which in turn will increase the sales figures of automotive products.
+In addition, the Indonesian government has also exempted import duty for the importation of incomplete knock down electronic vehicles.

+These policies aim to spur public interest in buying automotive products, which in turn will increase the sales figures of automotive products.

-As for the entry barrier, the Indonesian government has just reformed the licensing process in several business sectors, including the industrial sector, by revoking the commitment-based licence to the risk-based licence.
+As for the entry barrier, the Indonesian government has just reformed the licensing process in several business sectors, including the industrial sector, by revoking the commitment-based licence to the risk-based licence in the Online Single Submission (OSS) system.
 Under the risk-based licence, each business sector shall be classified into four risk categories, namely low-risk, middle-low risk, middle-high risk and high risk.
 The risk category shall determine the relevant licences required by the company.
-Low-risk businesses only require a business identification number (NIB) for them to undertake business, while middle-risk businesses generally require a NIB and Standard Certificate as their business licence.
+Low-risk businesses only require a NIB for them to undertake business, while middle-risk businesses generally require a NIB and Standard Certificate as their business licence.